navi86/vmware/README.md

 ## Table of Contents

 ## Abstract
-The server have been developed to work with python 3.3+
+The script has been developed to work with python 3.3+

 The script reverts students VMs in the folder "vm\c3labs infrastructure".
 If you pass Student01 then all VMs of Student01 will be reverted.